 The man then visited Shanti pretending to be his brother, but when the little girl saw him, she blushed and recognized him right away.

 Shanti then traveled to Mathura wherein she met several of Lugdi Bai’s relatives whom she immediately recognized.

-A meeting with Lugdi Bai’s parents also occurred, whom she also recognized right away.
-Upon entering the home of Lugdi Bai, she immediately knew where her things and room were, where she hid some money, as well as a well that had already been covered by a rock.
+A meeting with Lugdi Bai’s parents also occurred, whom she recognized immediately.
+Upon entering the home of Lugdi Bai, she immediately knew where her things and room were, where she hid some money, as well as a well that a rock had already covered.

-The investigative commission, after witnessing such events, confirmed that Shanti Devi was indeed the reincarnation of Lugdi Bai.
+After witnessing such events, the investigative commission confirmed that Shanti Devi was indeed the reincarnation of Lugdi Bai.